HunterZ1994/Gruppe-J-SSE-Project/README.md

 # Gruppe-J-SSE-Project

-HardwareBay is an Online Shop for Computer Hardware.
+## HardwareBay is an Online Shop for Computer Hardware.

 This Project ist 100% Secure.
 Don't even try to Hack it.

 Development is done with NodeJs on Serverside.
-In Browser plain HTML/CSS and JS is done.
+In Browser plain HTML/CSS and JS is used.

 For Testing purposes a user with
     Email: wiener@gmail.de
     and
     Password: wiener
 is configurated.

-NOTE: User shall be removed for production!
+**NOTE**: User shall be removed for production!